Death of Marion Barter

+On 29 February 2024 the NSW State Coroner announced that Barter is deceased, however there is insufficient evidence to declare a place, cause or manner of her death.
+It declared her date of death as sometime after 15 October 1997.

 Background

 Marion Wilson was born in 1945 to Jack Wilson and Colleen Wilson.
 She had three sisters.
 In 1967, she married professional football player Johnny Warren.
 They divorced in 1969.
 Her daughter Sally was born in 1973, followed by a son Owen born in 1974.
 She married their father, Stuart Brown, in 1977.
 They divorced in 1979, and in 1985 she married Ray Barter.
 They divorced in 1990.

 In 1994, Barter purchased a home for $180,000 in Merinda Court in Southport and began work as a teacher at The Southport School, where she was awarded the Queensland Teaching Excellence Award in 1996 by Ita Buttrose.
 On 25 April 1997, Barter sold her home in a quick sale for $165,000.

 On 15 May 1997 she changed her name via deed poll to Florabella Natalia Marion Remakel and obtained a passport under her new name.
 However, she continued to use her previous name at work and in correspondence with family and friends, and never mentioned her name change to anyone.

 One month later, on 20 June 1997, Barter resigned from work, citing in her resignation letter her desire to travel and find a new job teaching in England.
 The letter also made a request to renew her teacher's certification for the next school year.
 On 22 June 1997, she left Australia for a year-long vacation in England with plans to travel throughout the United Kingdom and Europe.
-While on vacation, Barter sent family, friends, and former students postcards, letters, and gifts from locations around England postmarked Tunbridge Wells in Kent, Sussex, and London.
+While on vacation, Barter sent family, friends and former students postcards, letters and gifts from locations around England postmarked Tunbridge Wells in Kent, Sussex, and London.

 She also called her daughter, Sally Leydon, in late July and early August.
 They spoke for the last time on the evening of 1 August 1997.
 Barter mentioned that she was extending her stay in Tunbridge Wells and decided to reschedule her upcoming reservation to ride the Orient Express.
 This was the last time she was ever heard from.